Mortgage Lenders' Profit Margin Outlook Holds Steady on Strong Consumer Demand

 Widened Mortgage Spreads Point to Continued Positive Profitability Outlook

 Mortgage spreads remain elevated, consistent with continued optimism in mortgage lenders' profitability outlook.
 The average primary mortgage spreads (FRM 30 contract rate versus 10-year Treasury) came in at 189 basis points in November, above the long-run average of 168 basis points.

 Purchase Mortgage Demand Growth Up, Refinance Mortgage Demand Growth Outlook Softens

 For purchase mortgages, across all loan types (GSE-eligible, non-GSE-eligible, and government), the net share of lenders reporting demand growth over the prior three months, as well as the net share reporting growth expectations for the next three months, remained positive and reached the highest readings for any fourth quarter in the survey’s history.
 For refinance mortgages, across all loan types, the net share of lenders reporting demand growth over the prior three months continued the upward trend that began in Q1 2019 and reached new survey highs (since Q1 2014).
 Demand growth expectations on net for the next three months fell significantly from the survey highs of last quarter, but the net share of lenders that expect refinance volumes to increase remains well above shares observed a year ago across all loan products.

 The pace of credit easing remained similar to last quarter.
 Overall, most lenders reported no major changes in their underwriting credit standards for the prior three months and expected no major changes for the next three months.

-On this webpage you will find a news release with highlights from the survey results, the Q4 2016 data summary highlighting key attitudinal indicators, a detailed research report, the questionnaire used for the Q4 2016 survey, and FAQs providing additional information about the survey.
+On this webpage you will find a news release with highlights from the survey results, a high-level infographic, the Q4 2019 data summary highlighting key attitudinal indicators, a detailed research report, the questionnaire used for the Q4 2019 survey, and FAQs providing additional information about the survey.